Moduli of objects in finite length abelian categories: Examples

 \subsection{Modules over a finite dimensional associative algebra}

 \begin{prop} Let $A$ be an associative $k$-algebra that is finite-dimensional as a $k$-vector space.
-Then the category $\cC = A\dash \fdmod$ of finite dimensional left modules over $A$ satisfies \Cref{standing assumptions on C}. \end{prop} \begin{proof} All objects of $\cC$ have finite dimension as $k$-vector spaces, and so they are of finite length.
+Then the category $\cC = A\dash \fdmod$ of finite dimensional left modules over $A$ is nearly finite in the sense of \Cref{standing assumptions on C}. \end{prop} \begin{proof} All objects of $\cC$ have finite dimension as $k$-vector spaces, and so they are of finite length.
 It also follows that $\cC$ is Hom-finite.
 Since $A$ regarded as an $A$-module is a projective generator, $\cC$ satisfies \ref{standing assumption: C has enough projectives}.
-Moreover, every simple element of $\cC$ is a quotient module of $A$, and so the isomorphism classes of simple objects in $\cC$ form a set.
+Moreover, every simple element of $\cC$ is a quotient module of $A$, and so the isomorphism classes of simple objects in $\cC$ form a set. \qedhere \end{proof}